Skip to content

 TJ=25+10×6.0=85°CT_J = 25 + 10 \times 6.0 = 85\,\text{°C}

-Choosing the Right θSA\theta_{SA}
+Picking the Right Heatsink

-The heatsink-to-ambient resistance is usually the dominant term and the one you have the most control over.
-Some typical values for reference:
+The heatsink-to-ambient resistance θSA\theta_{SA} is usually the biggest number in your thermal budget, and it's also the one you have the most control over.
+If your thermal margin isn't good enough, this is where you fix it.
+Here are some ballpark values for common heatsink configurations:

 Heatsink TypeθSA\theta_{SA} (°C/W)